futurepress/epub.js/README.md

 Currently, there is not a great cross browser solution for dynamic file storage.
 Chrome supports the Filesystem API, Firefox/IE support indexedDB, and Safari/Safari Mobile support Web SQL.

 The reader detects the storage capabilities of the browser and picks the best available option.
 When internet is available, the entire book is loaded into storage.
-When possible, Web Workers is used to handle loading and saving the files in a different thread, so as not to interfere with the reading experience.
+When possible, Web Workers is used to handle loading and saving the files, so as not to interfere with the reading experience.

 The browser tells the reader when there is Internet connectivity, and by listening to those events, it automatically switches to using the stored files.
 Users can also manually switch to offline mode in the interface.